Wagyu Selection $Indexes

 2. Genomic Diversity: Which is calculated by comparing the SNP by SNP variation across an animals entire genomic profile against that of the current female breeding population.

-The Breeder-Feeder Index (BFI) was released in February 2024 and is a new balanced Selection Index, to assist Wagyu breeders to select the most profitable animals in a self-replacing herd, whilst better managing birth weight, milk production, and mature cow weight.
+The Breeder-Feeder Index (BFI) was released in February 2024 and is a balanced Selection Index, to assist Wagyu breeders to select the most profitable animals in a self-replacing herd, whilst better managing birth weight, milk production, and mature cow weight.

 The Breeder-Feeder Index: